 So, you want to dive into PC gaming?

-$600 can sound too little for a starting budget, but, trust me, this price range can get you best gaming PC builder under $600 that is well over the abilities of a PS4 Pro.
-It can even let you buy a PC that can run the majority of games on maximum settings at 1080p.
+$600 can sound too little for a starting budget, but, trust me, this price range can get you best $600 gaming PC that is well over the abilities of a PS4 Pro.
+1080p won’t be a problem at all, and pushing 1440p and VR shouldn’t be an issue either.

-To get the most out of your money, you have to ensure the following:
+To make sure you are getting the most out of your money, we ensured:

 Performance.
 What’s the point of joining the glorious PC Gaming Master Race if you’re still getting console-quality performance?
-If you are going to build a PC, it needs to outperform the PS4 Pro as it boasts one of the best GPUs and CPUs any current console manufacturer is offering.
+With the RX 580 in this build, you have enough to make the PS4 Pro cry… if it was sentient, that is.

 Storage.
 Don’t settle for anything less than 2TB.
 Value-scaling of HDDs pretty much means that if you aren’t buying at least a 2TB drive, you’re hardcore screwing yourself out of money and storage space.

 How We Choose the Parts and Components

 We know everyone doesn’t have the time to do all of the research, comparison, and evaluation involved in choosing the right parts and components for a gaming computer or desktop.
 Not to mention compatibility.